H4ssi/mmo-server/README.md

 * or, a client sends you a message (when the message is sent from the server to the client)

+Chat messages are supposed to be HTML encoded (Thus clients should handle rendering and special characters like `<`, `>` etc. correctly).
+Client input is sanitized by the server prior to dispatching.

 #### Entering a room (`Entered`)

 Server sends